 The Transmission Subcommittee informed the Committee that the Corporation has started to install back-up cameras on transmission trucks.
 All transmission vehicles will be equipped with cameras within the next six months.
 New trucks to be bought by the Corporation will also be equipped with cameras, as per the new federal regulations that require all new vehicles to be equipped with back-up cameras, effective May 2018.
 Also, the Subcommittee informed the Committee on training statistics, with the transmission employees posting a (much) higher rate of completion of training than any other sector of the Corporation.

-The statistics on training remains low in many areas of the Corporation, and it will take steps to improve these statistics.
+The statistics on training remain low in many areas of the Corporation, and it will take steps to improve these statistics.
 If you have not done the mandatory training modules, or any other relevant health and safety training, please check with your manager.
 Also, make sure that, after completing the training, you confirm having completed the training via email.

 Guidelines, programs and policies